Paul Dawson (rugby league)

-Paul Dawson is an Australian former professional rugby league footballer who played in the 1970s, spending his entire career with Newtown in the NSWRL competition as a second-rower.
+Paul Anthony Dawson (born 26 July 1948) is an Australian former professional rugby league footballer who played in the 1970s, spending his entire career with Newtown in the NSWRL competition as a second-rower.
 He is the twin brother of Chris Dawson who also played for Newtown.

 Early life

 Dawson attended Sydney Boys High School and he played rugby union for Eastern Suburbs before switching to play rugby league.

 Playing career

 Dawson made his first grade debut for Newtown in 1972.
 In 1973, Jack Gibson was made the new head coach at Newtown and the club qualified for the finals that year.
 Dawson played in all of Newtown's finals matches as the club reached the preliminary final before losing to Cronulla.
 Dawson enjoyed his best season personally as he finished with 8 tries.
 After Gibson departed the club, Newtown failed to qualify for the finals and in Dawson's two final years at the club they finished last on the table claiming the wooden spoon.
 1977 would be Dawson's final year in first grade and he retired at the end of the season.